 - (3) In the course of the semester, the programme advisor shall offer advising for all students enrolled in the master's programme.
-Programme-specific advising is recommended especially for the following: - 1. new students, - 2. students who recently failed an examination, - 3. students who have considerably less than 30 credit points per semester, - 4. students transferring from a different degree programme or university, - 5. prior to selecting specializations (if needed), - 6. prior to going abroad for study or an internship.
+Advising is recommended especially for the following: - 1. new students, - 2. students who recently failed an examination, - 3. students who have considerably less than 30 credit points per semester, - 4. students transferring from a different degree programme or university, - 5. prior to selecting specializations (if needed), - 6. prior to going abroad for study or an internship.

-Starting Date of Validity and Transitional Arrangements
+Effective Date and Transitional Provisions

 - (1) These regulations become valid on the date of their notification.
-They are valid for all students enrolling for the first time in this program starting in Winter Semester 2012/2013.
-The other students organise their program according to the previous Examination Regulations for the International Elite Graduate Programme Global Change Ecology (M.Sc.) within framework of the Elite Network Bavaria (ENB) at the University of Bayreuth date on 30 July 2010 (AB UBT 2010/47); upon request they may organize their programme according to these Rules and Regulations. - (2) The Examination Rules and Regulations for the International Elite Graduate Programme Global Change Ecology (M.Sc.) within framework of the Elite Network Bavaria (ENB) at the University of Bayreuth dated 30 July 2010 (AB UBT 2010/43) cease to be in force, subject to the provisions in Paragraph 1 sentence 3. \)
+They are valid for all students enrolling for the first time in this program starting in Winter Semester 2020/2021.
+The other students organise their program according to the previous Examination Regulations for the International Elite Graduate Programme Global Change Ecology (M.Sc.) within framework of the Elite Network Bavaria (ENB) at the University of Bayreuth dated 20 December 2012 (AB UBT 2012/076), last modified by the fifth amended version dated 7 June 2019 (AB UBT 2019/015); upon request they may organize their programme according to these Rules and Regulations. - (2) The Examination Rules and Regulations for the International Elite Graduate Programme Global Change Ecology (M.Sc.) within framework of the Elite Network Bavaria (ENB) at the University of Bayreuth dated 20 December 2012 (AB UBT 2012/076), last modified by the fifth amended version dated 7 June 2019 (AB UBT 2019/015), cease to be in force, subject to the provisions in Paragraph 1 sentence 3.